Frontiers of Democracy

 Frontiers of Democracy 2024: Violence, Nonviolence, and Robust Democracy

-This nonviolence theme is not exclusive; we welcome sessions on other topics related to Tisch College’s “North Star”: building robust, inclusive democracy for an increasingly multiracial society.
-In particular, we are eager to continue last year’s rich conversations about religious pluralism and democracy and would welcome proposals in that area, whether or not they relate to violence and nonviolence.
+We anticipate conversations (and disagreements) about what defines and causes political violence and about the potential and limitations of nonviolent strategies.
+The nonviolence theme is not exclusive, and there will also be sessions on other topics related to Tisch College’s “North Star”: building robust, inclusive democracy for an increasingly multiracial society.
+In particular, we will continue last year’s rich conversations about religious pluralism and democracy.

 Cost: $240 for a standard ticket with discounts for current students.
 This includes hors d'oeuvres on June 13, breakfast and lunch on June 14, and breakfast and lunch on June 15.
 Other meals and lodgings are not provided.